rigdenlab/SIMBAD/docs/install.rst

 This section of the documentation relates to the installation or updating of SIMBAD-specific databases.
 We advise you update your databases regularly because your chances of success increase with every newly deposited structure.

 SIMBAD currently requires four databases, although only three can be updated/installed manually.
 The contaminant database is "as is" and for updated versions, please contact us directly at ``ccp4[at]stfc.ac.uk``.
-However, do not that the database is automatically updated with SIMBAD updates in CCP4, i.e. manual updates will probably not be necessary.
+However, do note that the database is automatically updated with SIMBAD updates in CCP4, i.e. manual updates should not be necessary.

 The remaining databases required by SIMBAD are
     - :ref:`Lattice parameter database`